YHWH (English Letters)

 a form of the Hebrew name of God used in the Bible.
 The name came to be regarded by Jews ( c.
 300 BC) as too sacred to be spoken, and the vowel sounds are uncertain.

-The more digging you do, you’ll realize that the academics and the religious have no idea how to pronounce it.
+The more digging you do, you’ll realize that the academics and the religious have no idea how to pronounce it or what it means.

 There’s a lot of background in understanding language, we also need to understand sister or related languages.